11th MEU Marines improve weapon proficiency aboard USS Pearl Harbor

-PACIFIC OCEAN (April 14, 2021) A U.S. Marine with Charlie Company, Battalion Landing Team 1/1, 11th Marine Expeditionary Unit, cleans his M27 Infantry Automatic Rifle after a live-fire range aboard amphibious dock landing ship USS Pearl Harbor (LSD 52), April 14.
+PACIFIC OCEAN (April 14, 2021) U.S. Marine Corps Lance Cpl.
+Adrian Murphy, a rifleman with Charlie Company, Battalion Landing Team 1/1, 11th Marine Expeditionary Unit, faces up-range during a live-fire exercise aboard amphibious dock landing ship USS Pearl Harbor (LSD 52), April 14.
 The Marines and Sailors of the 11th MEU are conducting routine operations with the Essex Amphibious Ready Group.
 Pearl Harbor is underway as part of the Essex ARG in U.S. Third Fleet.
 (U.S. Marine Corps photo by Cpl.
 Jaxson Fryar)

 |Date Taken: